-The target number of PUs granted is calculated by multiplying the total dollar value of the LTIP grant by the percentage of LTIP grant allocated to PUs (30% for 2022).
-Because Mr. Adams was not granted RSUs as discussed above, his PU percentage was 50%.
+The target number of PUPs granted is calculated by multiplying the total dollar value of the LTIP grant by the percentage of LTIP grant allocated to PUs (30% for 2022).

 The number of units vesting can range from 0% to 200% of target.
 Performance targets for each goal are established at the beginning of the performance period.